The Clinician's Guide to the All on 4 Prothese

 This approach not only simplifies the surgical process but also aligns perfectly with the efficiencies of a digital workflow.
 By minimizing the number of implants and often avoiding the need for extensive bone grafting, you can deliver predictable, high-quality outcomes more efficiently.
 It’s a powerful tool for any practice looking to provide top-tier care for patients needing a complete smile restoration.

-How the All-on-Four Concept Works
+How Does the All-on-Four Concept Work?

 The genius of the All-on-Four concept lies in its biomechanical efficiency.
 The protocol involves placing four implants in the anterior part of the jaw, where bone density is typically higher and more reliable.
 The two anterior implants are placed vertically, while the two posterior implants are tilted at an angle of up to 45 degrees.
 This angulation is critical—it increases the bone-to-implant contact, avoids vital structures like the maxillary sinus or mandibular nerve, and provides a stable, tripod-like foundation for the prosthesis.